bitfunk/gradle-plugins/CONTRIBUTING.md

 ## Code of Conduct

-This project adheres to the Contributor Covenant [Code of Conduct].
+This project adheres to the Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## Issues